skygear-demo/skygear-nps-bot-js/README.md

     * `PLOTLY_USERNAME`: find it in Plotly
     * `PLOTLY_API_KEY`: find it in Plotly
 4. set up your ssh key
-5. clone this project
+5. git clone this project
-6. update remote repo to your skygear cloud function endpoint
+6. git remote add your skygear cloud function endpoint
 7. push to server

 ### Available commands